 Difference Between VPN and GPS: Can VPN Change GPS Location?

 The bottom line is that a VPN cannot change your GPS location.
 This is because the GPS location service on your device is controlled by a different app.
 More importantly, these apps are not related to your IP address.
 Websites won’t be able to track your location based on your IP address when using a VPN.
-So, while you won’t reveal your real IP address, your GPS location may still give away your location.
+So, while you won’t reveal your real IP address, your GPS location may give away your location.

 VPN and GPS Overview